 There is no assurance that iBio CDMO or we will generate sufficient revenue or raise sufficient capital to be able to make the required principal payment under the Term Loan in the principal amount of \$16,125,000 that iBio CDMO entered into with Woodforest National Bank ("Woodforest").
-The Term Loan with Woodforest is secured by (a) a leasehold deed of trust on our sole manufacturing facility (the "Facility"), (b) a letter of credit issued by PMOrgan d(c) a first lie on all assets of iBio CDMO including the Facility.
-We have also guaranteed the payment of all iBio CDMO's obligations under the Credit Agreement, in addition, pursuant to the terms of the Credit Agreement, as amended, we are currently obligated to make a cash payment to Woodforest of (i) \$5.1 million within two (2) Business Days (as defined in the Credit Agreement) upon our receipt of such amount owed to us by Fraunhofer as part of our legal settlement with them, (ii) \$250,000 per month for a six-month period commencing October 2022 through March 2023, and (iii) \$223,75.
-In January 2023, the Company's unrestricted cash decreased below the required \$7,500,000, which created an event of default under the Credit Agreement and Guaranty, as a result of not complying with the Liquidity Covenant.
-As a result, on February 9, 2023, we and Moodforest amended the Credit Agreement, (iii) in addition to our unrestricted cash, until such period dependent upon the occurrence of a specific milestone in the Credit Agreement, iii on addition to our unrestricted cash, until such period dependent upon the core as ease of a specific milestone in the Liquidity Covenant, (iii) period cannet for more information in determining whether we are in compliance with the Liquidity Covenant, (iii) permit us to sall certain equipment located at the vert of the retimit us such period were as a compliance with the uiquidity Covenant, (iii) period the ease licitly, whereby forty percent (40%) of the net proceeds will be paid to Woodforest within ten (10) days following the end of the
+The Term Loan with Woodforest is secured by (a) a leasehold deed of trust on our sole manufacturing facility (the "Facility"), (b) a letter of credit issued by JPMorgan and (c) a first lie in on all assets of iBio CDMO including the Facility.
+We have also guaranteed the paymented all iBio CDMO's obligations under the Credit Agreement.
+In addition, pursuant to the terms of the Credit Agreement, as amended, we are currently obligated to make a cash payment to Woodforest of (i) \$5.1 million within two (2) Business Days (as defined in the Credit Agreement) upon our receipt of such amount owed to us by Fraunhofer as part of our legal settlement with them, (ii) \$250,000 per month for a six-month period commencing October 2022 through March 2023, and (iii) \$22,375.
+In January 2023, the Company's unrestricted eash decreased below the required \$7,500,000, which created an event of default under the Credit Agreement and Guaranty, as a result of not complying with the Liquidity Covenant.
+As a result, on February 9, 2023, we and Woodforest amended the Credit Agreement, (the "Second Amendment") to: (i) waive any current or prior default of the Liquidity Covenant until a period specific milestone in the Credit Agreement, we can account for all amounts owed to us by Fraunhofer as part of our legal settlement with them (see Note 19 - Fraunhofer Settlement for more information) in determining whether we are in compliance with the Liquidity Covenant, (iii) permit us to sell certain equipment located at the Facility, whereby forty percent (40%) of the net proceeds will be paid to Woodforest within ten (10) days following the end of the month of when the sales occurred, and (iv) remove any affirmative obligation on the part of the iBio CDMO to cont